-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 Driving along Alaska’s Seward Highway across the Kenai Peninsula ends in the harbor town of Seward on Resurrection Bay.
 Hike on top of a glacier in the summer months or take in a view of the northern lights in the winter.
 The drive can be done in less than three hours, but try to give yourself a whole weekend to enjoy Alaska’s unique landscape.

-Distance: 127 Miles
+Distance: 127 miles

 Suggested Itinerary:

-1. Before you head off into the mountains make a stop at The Anchorage Museum at Rasmuson Center.
-From art to history to science, the modern building houses something for everyone.
-For more information visit anchoragemuseum.org.
+1. Before you head off into the mountains, make a stop at the Anchorage Museum at Rasmuson Center.
+From art to history to science, the modern building houses something for everyone

 2. Also in Anchorage is the Alaska Native Heritage Center.
 The amazing interactive cultural experience allows visitors to explore the indigenous cultures of Alaska firsthand.
-For more information visit alaskanative.net.

-3. Beyond the foothills at Anchorage’s edge lies the third largest state park in America—Chugach State Park.
-Mountainous vistas, roaming moose, and glacier-fed rivers are just a few of the awesome sights you will see.
+3. Beyond the foothills at Anchorage's edge lies the third largest state park in America: Chugach State Park.
+Mountainous vistas, roaming moose and glacier-fed rivers are just a few of the awesome sights you will see.

-4. Along the way, stop at the Turnagain House in Kenai Mountain to admire the view and sample fresh Bay oysters.
-For more information visit turnagainhouse.com.

-5. When you reach Girdwood rest at the chateau-style Hotel Alyeska.
-Take their complimentary ski tram up the mountainside for an amazing view of “hanging” glaciers, snowy mountains and various wildlife.
-For more information visit alyeskaresort.com.
+4. When you reach Girdwood, rest at the chateau-style Hotel Alyeska.
+Take the complimentary ski tram up the mountainside for an amazing view of "hanging" glaciers, snowy mountains and various wildlife.

 Photo: